DOES SAVE THE CHILDREN HAVE FACE-TO-FACE FUNDRAISERS IN CANADA?

 Each fundraiser is equipped with sanitizer and disinfecting wipes.
-While no physical contact is permitted, they have been trained and instructed to use these sanitation materials before and after every interaction to clean their hands, tablets and phones as additional precaution measures.
+While safe physical distancing must be maintained at all times, they have been trained and instructed to use these sanitation materials before and after every interaction to clean their hands, tablets and phones as additional precaution measures.

 If you have any other questions or concerns about our fundraisers, please contact the donor care center of Save the Children by email or phone at firstname.lastname@example.org or 1-800-668-5036 x 264.